RaGeek168/Application-Security/Android-Security/Android Application Hardening.md

 #### Do not share sensitive information on SD card which is publicly available even non-rooted devices.
 #### If there is file upload mechanism then follow best practices for file upload on server side.
   - Upload feature testcases - http://apps.testinsane.com/mindmaps/Uploads/Upload.png
 #### Implement 2/3 minutes of throttling between two consecutive requests made to the server.
-It helps to avoid all security scanners that can be executed on your api server, backend web application.
+It helps to avoid all security scanners that can be executed on your api server, backend web application